Abimael Hernandez Jimenez

 Katie was the lab coordinator from 2006 to 2008.
 She graduated from Vanderbilt University in 2012 with a Ph.D. in Psychology and a MS in Developmental Science.
 She is currently employed as a Improvement Science Analyst at the Tennessee Department of Education.

-Sudha received her Ph.D. in Linguistics from Penn in 2008 and is now an Assistant Professor of Speech, Language, and Hearing Sciences and Linguistics at Boston University.
+Sudha received her Ph.D. in Linguistics from Penn in 2008 and is now an Assistant Professor of Communicative Sciences and Disorders at Nre York University.
 She is particularly interested in how children acquire verbs, including their lexical and event semantic properties, how they represent these along with their syntactic properties, and how they access these representations during online comprehension–in both typical and atypical development.
-At BU, she is also the director of the Child Language Lab.
+At NYU, she is also the director of the LEARN Lab.

 Rebecca received her Ph.D. in Psychology from Penn in 2007.
 Since leaving Penn, she has been a postdoctoral fellow at Harvard University and a postdoctoral researcher at MIT, in addition to lecturer positions or professorships at the University of New Hampshire, Emmanuel College, Merrimack College, and Tufts University.
 She is now working as a Data Specialist for Amazon.